 We spent much of our honeymoon driving through the Scottish Highlands sounding like a Sherman Tank after blowing a hole in the exhaust.
 If only Gav had known about this quick exhaust repair stuff!

 We had been lucky to even get there.
-Only ten days before setting off, we had a gearbox oil leak and it was touch and go whether we’d make it to Gretna.
+Less than two weeks before setting off, we had a gearbox oil leak and it was touch and go whether we’d make it to Gretna.

 Whatever, the ‘road of trials’ will test you but you must carry on regardless.
 We did.